gopicolo/Bakuman-Mangaka-e-no-Michi-Tool/README.md

-# Bakuman. - Mangaka e no Michi (PSP) Script Tools
+# Bakuman. - Mangaka e no Michi (DS) Script Tools

-This repository contains two Python scripts for extracting and reinserting dialogue text from the game **Bakuman. - Mangaka e no Michi** for PlayStation Portable.
+This repository contains two Python scripts created by gopicolo for extracting and reinserting dialogue text from the game **Bakuman. - Mangaka e no Michi** for Nitendo DS.

 ## 🛠 Scripts